RapHei/Facets-of-specialization/README.md

 # Repository for *Facets of specialization*

-This repository contains code and data associated with the paper *Facets of specialization*.
+This repository contains code and data associated with *Facets of specialization*.
-The published paper in ASR can be found here...
+The published paper can be found here...

 If you use any of the code or ideas presented here, please cite our paper:
+...

 ## Summary